oneapi-src/oneDNN/tests/benchdnn/doc/knobs_common.md

   `CORE_TYPE` is an integer value or `auto` (default) that specifies the type or cores used in the context for hybrid CPUs, 0 being the largest cores available on the system (TBB runtime only).
-  `THREADS_PER_CORE` is an integer value or `auto` that allows to enable (value 2) or disable (value 1) hyper-threading (TBB runtime only).
+  `THREADS_PER_CORE` is an integer value or `auto` that allows users to enable (value 2) or disable (value 1) hyper-threading (TBB runtime only).

 * `--ctx-exe=MAX_CONCURENCY[:CORE_TYPE[:THREADS_PER_CORE]]` --
   Specifies the threading context for primitive execution.
   Accepted values are similar to the `ctx-init` option.

 The following common options are applicable only for correctness mode:

-* `--fast-ref-gpu=BOOL` -- Instructs the driver to use faster reference path when doing correctness testing if `--engine=gpu` is specified.
+* `--fast-ref-gpu=BOOL` -- Instructs the driver to use a faster reference path when doing correctness testing if `--engine=gpu` is specified.
 When `BOOL` equals `true` (the default), the library best fit CPU implementation is used to compute the reference path.
-Designed to speed up the correctness testing for GPU.
+It is designed to speed up the correctness testing for GPU.
 Currently, the option is supported by limited number of drivers.

-The following common options are applicable only for a performance mode:
+The following common options are applicable only for performance mode:

 * `--fix-times-per-prb=N` -- Specifies the limit in rounds for performance benchmarking set per problem. `N` is a non-negative integer.
 When `N` is set